 THE HARVEST AND WINEMAKING

 This wine is made in the same style as the celebrated Claret from Bordeaux, using traditional methods.
-After being picked in April, the grapes began fermentation naturally in stainless steel tanks.
-During this process the juice was regularly drained and sprayed back over the cap of floating grape skins (rather than plunging), to ensure a perfect tannin balance was extracted from the fruit.
+After being picked in late April, the grapes began fermentation naturally in stainless steel tanks.
+During this process the juice was regularly pumped over the cap of floating grape skins (rather than plunging), to ensure a perfect tannin balance was extracted from the fruit.
 The wine was then gently pressed off and put into French oak barriques (10% new).
 The following summer, when the weather warmed, it underwent a natural malo-lactic (secondary) fermentation.
-After maturing in oak for 18 months, the various batches were then carefully blended in varying portions to produce the most complex and balanced wine possible.
-The finished product is a blend of approximately 50% Merlot, 40% Cabernet Sauvignon and 10% Malbec.
+After maturing in oak for 12 months, the various batches were then carefully blended in varying portions to produce the most complex and balanced wine possible.
+The finished product is predominately Merlot, with the remainder comprised of Cabernet Sauvignon, Malbec, and a small amount of Cabernet Franc.